GoPro action camera mounted on a chest harness

 Pros

-• 128GB SD card is the right size for serious shooting (covers a full day of 5.3K)
+• 128GB SD card covers a full day of 5.3K shooting

 • HERO12 Black image quality is essentially identical to HERO13 for most users